nbozsi/SignLanguageRecognition/README.md

   - 🎬 `start_time and` and `end_time`: timestamps where the word starts and ends in the video
   - ℹ️ other metadata about the video

-Unfortunately, only ~10k of the 17k+ videos were available, that's ~9.5 videos for each distinct word.
+Unfortunately, only ~10k of the 17k+ videos were available, that's ~9.5 videos on average for each distinct word.
 ![alt text](./images/video_dist.svg)